Email notifications make it easy to keep track of the important events in the workflow and workflow runs that matter to

 Type “@” to bring up a list of team members that you can send your comment (and email notification to).

 Choose the desired team member from the dropdown, then type out your comment as normal.
-When you’re done, click “Comment” to send the comment and the email notification.
+When you’re done, click “Send” to post the comment and the email notification.

 You can reply to @mentions straight from your email, there’s no need to login into Process Street.
 Be sure to @mention your colleague in your email reply so that they receive their own instant notification.

 Note: Mentions and comments are enabled/disabled by task permissions and permissions you may have set on your workflows and runs.
 While you can still send a comment, someone without permission to view that task or workflow run will not receive your email notification, unless you change their permission settings.

 If a user is assigned to a task with a due date, they will receive email notifications both when they are assigned to the task, and when the task is due, but only if it hasn’t been completed already.

 If a group is assigned, everyone in that group will receive an email on the assignment, and the due date of the task (if one has been set).

 Switch notifications on or off, using the toggle switches shown below.
 Green shows that your notification is on and gray is off.